learnwithalfred/space-travel-booking/README.md

-# React Capstone
+# Space Travel Hub

 ![microverse](https://img.shields.io/badge/Microverse-blueviolet)

-> React capstone project
+> The application will allow users to book rockets and join selected space missions

 ## Built With